CircuitVerse/Interactive-Book/contributing_guidelines.md

 ## About this guidelines

-This guidelines documentation was started on September 2020 as part of the Goggle Season of Docs 2020 initiative.
+This guidelines documentation was started on September 2020 as part of the Google Season of Docs 2020 initiative.

 ### Revision history